The Worshipful Company of Turners holds its turning competitions every two years. They attract entries from turners of all ages and skill.

 This page provides a summary of the twelve competitions.
 Linked pages provide more detail and entry forms.

 The competitions are organised by the Turners’ Company (6) and the:

 - Association of Woodturners of Great Britain (2)

 - Association of Pole Lathe Turners and Greenwood Workers (1)

-In addition to the opportunity to win competition prizes on Monday 26 November, the next day’s View, Love, Buy provides a great opportunity to showcase your entries to the public and, if you wish, to sell them.
+In addition to the opportunity to win competition prizes, the next day’s View, Love, Buy provides a great opportunity to showcase your entries to the public and, if you wish, to sell them.

 Rules and entry forms can be downloaded as PDF documents from each competition page.